 Her work has been published in Aperture, The Guardian, Le Monde, Vogue, LensCulture, The Washington Post, and W Magazine, among others, and in publications including Musée Magazine, Float Magazine, F-Stop Magazine, BmoreArt, Washington City Paper, Color Tag Magazine, and FOTO FILMIC.

-She has presented artist talks at institutions including the Katzen Arts Center, the Corcoran School of the Arts and Design, Addison Ripley Fine Art, the Washington Studio School, Photoworks at Glen Echo Park, Western Washington University, Transformer, and Gallery 31.
+She has presented artist talks at institutions including the Katzen Arts Center, the Corcoran Gallery of Art, Addison Ripley Fine Art, the Washington Studio School, Photoworks at Glen Echo Park, Western Washington University, Transformer, and Gallery 31 at George Washington University.

 Jennifer Sakai is a six-time recipient of the DC Commission on the Arts and Humanities Fellowship Grant for her photographic practice.
 She was a 2023 winner of the LensCulture Fine Art Photography Awards and exhibited at Photo London.
 Her work is held in the collections of Williams & Connolly and the Corcoran Gallery of Art collection, as well as in private collections.

 Jennifer Sakai received her MFA from Virginia Commonwealth University, where she studied chromogenic printing with George Nan.
-She holds a BFA in fine art from Cambridge, Massachusetts.
+She holds a BFA in fine art from the Art Institute of Boston at Lesley University.

 She has taught at Ithaca College and Virginia Commonwealth University and was Assistant Professor of fourth-year fine art photography thesis at the Corcoran School of the Arts and Design until its closure.